 When your ships are at the same location as your opponent's ships, or your personnel are present with your opponent's personnel, you may battle them, as long as they belong to a different affiliation.
-There are a few exceptions to this rule: (a) may not attack anyone unless attacked first. (b) may never attack without a card allowing it. (c), (c), and (c) may attack anyone, including fellow Klingons and Kazon.
+There are a few exceptions to this rule: may not attack unless attacked first. and may attack anyone, including fellow Klingons and Kazon.
 To start a battle, you must have OFFICER or Leadership present.